stuartellis/stuartellis-site-hugo/content/articles/aws-cli.md

 > The *yaml-stream* output format was introduced in version 2 of the AWS CLI.

 The output format is applied to the final result.
-This means that you can use the *--query* option and format the result as any supported type of output.
+This means that you can use the *query* option and format the result as any supported type of output.

 ## Command Syntax